ChicoBitcoinJoe/community/funding.md

 Teir 1 gives me the minimum amount of money for one year of development.
 If the goal is not reached I will work for X months where X is the total amount funded divided by $700 (rent+internet+electricity)

 #### Teir 2: $6000 - $12000 ####
-Teir 2 funding will be spent towards hiring another developer to help implement my project vision.
+Teir 2 funding will be spent towards hiring other developers to help implement my project vision.

 #### Teir 3: $0+ ####
 Teir 3 funding is flex funds to be used at my discretion for things like